-The outdoors plays a vital role in the delivery of the early years curriculum.
-The EYFS children have access to a specified outdoor area throughout the day with the appropriate adult to child ratio.
-There is a wide range of equipment on offer for the children to explore both in the EYFS area and out on the general playground during lunch and early morning break.
+The outdoors plays a vital role in the delivery of the EYFS curriculum.
+The children have access to a specified outdoor area throughout the day with the appropriate adult to child ratio.
+There is a wide range of equipment on offer for the children to explore, both in the EYFS area and out on the general playground during lunch and break times.
 Forest School is a learning opportunity which inspires children to develop confidence and take measured risks in a child friendly and stimulating environment.
 The experiences offered by Forest School are underpinned by the EYFS areas of learning and make a significant contribution to the children's progress towards the Early Learning Goals.
-Forest School is a progressive curriculum offering available to pupils from Reception to Year 5 and is led and managed by a qualified teacher, with extensive experience in the early years and is also a Level 3 qualified Forest School practitioner.
+Forest School is a progressive curriculum offering available to pupils from Reception to Year 6 and is led and managed by a qualified teacher, with extensive experience in the early years and is also a Level 3 qualified Forest School practitioner.